 The instant-read thermometer is a probe thermometer, available in both analog and digital styles, that allows a cook to take instant temperature readings of a food.
-They're great for testing the doneness of a piece of meat or poultry while it cooks, but it isn't meant to be left in during cooking.
+They're great for testing the doneness of a piece of meat or poultry while it cooks, but they're not meant to be left in during cooking.
 You simply insert the probe into the food, check the temperature, and then remove it.

-A meat thermometer is similar to an instant-read, but it sports a larger dial (on the analog types, that is) to make them easier to read.
+A meat thermometer is similar to an instant-read, but it sports a larger dial (on the analog types) to make them easier to read.
 The main difference is that unlike an instant-read thermometer, a meat thermometer is inserted into a joint of meat or a whole chicken (or turkey), where it remains throughout the roasting process.
 To monitor the temperature, you simply peek at the dial.

-You can even leave the probe in the meat after you take it out of the oven, to monitor the meat's temperature while you rest it.Continue to 3 of 5 below.
+You can even leave the probe in the meat after you take it out of the oven, to monitor the meat's temperature while you rest it.Continue to 4 of 6 below.